 Brought to you by Guildford Grammar School

-Guildford Grammar School leads the way as an inclusive, K-12 co-educational, boarding and day school in Western Australia.
-Located on a stunning natural campus in Perth, the school strives to inspire students to go forward and find their own success.
+Guildford Grammar School leads the way as an inclusive, Pre-K-12, co-educational, independent school in Western Australia.
+Located on a stunning natural campus in Perth, the School strives to inspire students to go forward and define their own success.